hyperledger-archives/sawtooth-core/docs/source/examples/private_utxo/private_utxo_transaction_family.rst

 UTXO
 ----

-UTXO are stored in the state, The key uniquely identifies the UTXO.
+UTXO are stored in the state.
+The key uniquely identifies the UTXO.
 Since there is no value associated with UTXO, the Key is stored as the value.
 The value and details of the UTXO are described by the UtxoDocument held off chain.